My Boyfriend's Vegan Banana Bread

 My first blog post on my new website!
 I managed to transfer the posts from my old blog to the new one thankfully, but I am looking forward to creating more new ones now.
 Kicking it off with this awesome vegan banana bread.
 This banana bread has a funny story behind it actually.
 My boyfriend's work accidentally ordered 30kg of bananas instead of just 30 bananas, so everyone took loads home and he ended up using them in a banana bread.
 He made it vegan so all his colleagues could enjoy it at work.

-We ended up tweaking the recipe a little bit, and we feel this one is a real crowdpleaser.
+We ended up tweaking the recipe a little bit from how my boyfriend originally made it for work, and we feel this one is a real crowdpleaser.
 It is really quite healthy compared to a lot of other banana breads, but it does not compromise on taste at all.
-It is super moist, but still light and airy thanks to the self-raising flour.
+You could "healtify" it even further by swapping the flour for oat flour if you wish (don't forget to add some baking powder in that case).
+This banana bread is super moist, but still light and airy thanks to the self-raising flour.
 We actually managed to eat the whole loaf in 2 days together, which is quite the accomplishment.
 This loaf comes together so quickly.
 There is ZERO faff in the recipe.
 So let's get to it.

 Vegan Banana Bread

 5 medium ripe bananas (the 5th one is for topping)

 60 ml extra virgin olive oil (trust me)

 60 ml almond milk (or other plant-based milk)

 2 tsp vanilla extract